3D variational autoencoder for fingerprinting microstructure volume elements: Introduction

 To address this task, a variety of methods have been proposed over the last few decades.
 Local descriptors, centred at key points in an image, can be aggregated with statistical methods to construct distributions of typical features that can quantify a microstructure~\cite{DeCost2015, Decost2017, White2023} and this has been shown to provide a useful parameterisation for classification tasks.
-Linear projection, through principal component analysis, has also been used to develop physically meaningful descriptors~\cite{suh_application_2002}.
+Linear projection, through principal component analysis (PCA), has also been used to develop physically meaningful descriptors~\cite{suh_application_2002}.
 More recently, attention has shifted towards convolutional neural networks (CNNs)~\cite{Fukushima1980}.
 Pretrained networks for popular architectures, such as AlexNet~\cite{Krizhevsky2012}, are readily available and have been shown to adapt well to microstructure, despite having been trained on natural images~\cite{Holm2020}.
 Fine-tuning can then be applied to further optimise a pretrained network for a specific task, such as constructing structure-property relationships~\cite{Li2018}.
 One of the drawbacks with a standard CNN is the requirement for a predefined task and labelled data to train the network.
 On the other hand, an unsupervised method for training a CNN is the variational autoencoder (VAE)~\cite{Kingma2013}.
 VAEs are composed of a pair of CNNs, one for encoding the input and another that aims to reconstruct the input from the encoded representation.
 Once trained, the encoder portion of the VAE has been shown to provide suitable microstructure parameterisation for structure-property predictions~\cite{Cang2018, Kim2021}.
+The advantage here is that the fingerprinting process is abstracted away from the predictive model, providing an application agnostic parameterisation for microstructure that can be fed into arbitrary downstream tasks, which is the main focus of this paper.

 Here, we consider a 3D VAE and treat the trained encoder as a map from VE to fingerprint.
 The encoder is based on the popular ResNet~\cite{he_deep_2015} architecture and utilises 3D convolutions at each layer.
 VAEs have been shown to be a suitable method for constructing meaningful descriptors of microstructure and common microstructural features, such as phase fractions and grain morphology, can be correlated with position in the latent space~\cite{White2024, oommen_learning_2022, desai_trade-offs_2024}.
 The VAE is trained on randomly generated VEs with orientations randomly sampled across the Euler angle domain to capture it in its entirety during training, with a crystallographic fundamental zone used to remove symmetries~\cite{krakow_three-dimensional_2017}.
 Single phase microstructures are considered with equiaxed grains, although the methods presented can be extended to multiphase VEs, as symmetries are accounted for during preprocessing and not during training.